 Union County Scarecrow Displays

 - Registration for the 13th Annual Downtown Cranford Scarecrow Stroll is now open!
 This is your chance to take part in one of Cranford’s biggest events.
 Registration is free and prizes are awarded in each category.
-Downtown Cranford’s Scarecrow Stroll will be out for viewing from October 14, 2020 – November 1, 2020 this year.
+Downtown Cranford’s Scarecrow Stroll will be out for viewing from October 14, 2020 – November 1, 2020.
 Wander the streets of Cranford and be amazed at the creativity of local businesses and resident groups in the scarecrows they decorated!

 - New Providence Business is hosting another annual Scarecrow Contest, bringing a festive feel to the downtown!
 The contest encourages New Providence residents, businesses, civic organizations, school groups, sports teams, and families to build the wildest, cleverest, funniest scarecrows they can imagine (within contest guidelines).
 The scarecrows will be on display throughout the downtown to bring the community and businesses together.
 New Providence scarecrows will be available to view in downtown from October 10, 2020 – October 31, 2020, for their annual Scarecrow Contest.
 Vote for your favorite among the creepy, cute and funny!